nbw/web/content/blog/posts/shared_presence.md

 </style>

 This post talks about how to use Presence as a sharable state object that all connect users can modify and manage.
-In a sense, a singleton Presence object.
+In a sense, a singleton Presence object?
+There's probably a better way to say that.

 ---

-#Problem
+# Problem

 Only the socket/process tracking a Presence object can update it, otherwise a `{:error, :nopresence}` will occur.
 This is by design, but we can workaround it :).